 - Patients are to wait outside of the clinic and will be allowed access only during their scheduled appointment times.
 The doors will otherwise be locked.

 - Patients only will be allowed access to the clinic.
-If someone has accompanied them they will need to wait outside of the clinic.
+If someone has accompanied them they will need to wait outside of the clinic, unless there are special circumstances.

 - Patients should limit the number of items brought into the clinic to bare minimums.